 Old paint contains lead.
 Lead is a soft metal that is highly toxic to the developing brain.
 Scientists now believe that lead is unsafe for a fetus or young children at any exposure level.

 Lead is a soft metal that is highly toxic to the developing brain.
 Scientists now believe that lead is unsafe for a fetus or young children at any exposure level.
-The human body stores lead in bone.
 If you are pregnant and are not getting enough calcium, your baby can be exposed to lead in the womb and through breastfeeding.
-It is important to avoid lead throughout your lifetime.